 5. Attitude affects performance.

 This is one of the hardest lessons that I continue to have to learn.
 About golf and business.
-Negative emotions have a horrible affect on one’s golf game (as my husband can attest when he sees me lose it on the course) and one’s business performance.
+Negative emotions have a horrible affect on one’s golf game, and, one’s business performance.
 Negativity leads to more negativity which leads to poor performance.
 And it sucks to spend 2 or 3 hours on something if you’re not enjoying it, which is about the time it takes to play nine holes.
-Be aware of when you’re not in control of your emotions, take a deep breath – or several – and shake it off.
+Manage your emotions.
+Take a deep breath – or several – and shake it off.
 Easier said than done but we’re all a work in progress.

 6. Stay loose.
 Practice, practice, practice.